NotANewNick/sigmametalytics-hack/README.md

 3 = Coins/Bullion — specific named coins where size and weight are also checked
 ```

-**Step 3 — Internal parameter (ResGreenLeft)**
+**Step 3 — Green zone left offset (ResGreenLeft)**

-`ResGreenLeft` is an internal device value that operates on a completely
-different scale (roughly 350–2200) and is never shown on the display.
+`ResGreenLeft` defines how far from the left edge of the measurement bar the
+green (pass) zone begins.
+It is stored in a different scale to the resistance
+readings shown on the display (roughly 350–2200 vs. the 1–20 range of the bar
-Because it cannot be read from the device, you copy it from the most similar
+readings), so its value cannot be read directly off the device screen.

+The best approach is to copy it from the most physically similar existing
+record — a metal whose green zone starts at roughly the same position on the
-existing record.
-The wizard lists all existing records grouped by category
+bar.
+The wizard lists all existing records grouped by category with their
-with their `ResGreenLeft` values so you can choose.
+`ResGreenLeft` values so you can choose.

 Rules of thumb:
 - New gold alloy → copy from the gold record closest in purity.